-Taraji P Henson Rented Out A Theater, To Give ‘Hidden Figures’ Screenings To Low Income Families
+Taraji P Henson Rented Out A Theater, Treated Low Income Families To ‘Hidden Figures’ Screening

 “Chicago, this Sunday, see #HiddenFigures on me,” Henson wrote.
 “This is a must-see movie and I want to give those that may not otherwise have the chance the opportunity to see this powerful film.
 First come, first serve.”

-Hidden Figures, in which Taraji P. Henson stars is based on the real lives of, three African American mathematicians, Katherine Jackson, Dorothy Vaughn and Mary Jackson, who were an essential part of the team that helped NASA launch their first successful space missions.
+Hidden Figures, in which Taraji P. Henson stars, is based on the real lives of three African American mathematicians: Katherine Jackson, Dorothy Vaughn and Mary Jackson, who were an essential part of the team that helped NASA launch their first successful space missions.

 Taraji P. Henson rented out a theater in Southwest Side Chicago.
 According to The Chicago Tribune, the screening was “scheduled for 2 p.m. at AMC Ford City 14 in West Lawn.
 Screenings are also set for Washington, D.C. and Georgia.”